A-l-y-l-e/Alyle-UI/src/app/docs/customization/dynamic-styles.md

 ## About class names

-Class names in development mode are generated with a unique id and can change, like `.LyButton-root-a`, but in production they change to `.a`.
+Class names in development mode are generated with a unique id (like `.LyButton-root-a`) and can change, but in production they change to `.a`.

 It should be noted that class names change in both development and production.
 However, if you want to add a style to a class or to customize a component see [here](/customization/theming-components).